1969 Kansas City Chiefs season: Schedule

-Game summaries
+Playoff game summaries

-Divisional Playoffs: at New York Jets
+1969 American Football League Divisional Playoffs (Saturday, December 20, 1969): at New York Jets

 In the 1969 AFL Divisional Playoff Game at the New York Jets (12/20), Kansas City rode its dominating defense which produced a crucial goal-line stand en route to a 13–6 win over the defending Super Bowl champions to set up a rematch with the Raiders in the final AFL Championship Game.

 Chiefs went to the AFL Championship to the Oakland Raiders and win 17-7.
 And win Super Bowl IV to the Minnesota Vikings 23-7.